 Developers seeking an allocation of federal Low-Income Housing Tax Credits must submit an application for each rental property to be considered during the single competitive annual cycle.
-To be eligible for the tax credits, owners agree to keep rents affordable for a period between 15 and 30 years for families and individuals with incomes at or below 60% of the local median income.
+To be eligible for the tax credits, owners agree to keep rents affordable for a period between 15 and 30 years for families and individuals with incomes at or below 80 percent of the local median income.

-The owners are eligible to take a tax credit equal to approximately 9% of the “Qualified Cost” of building or rehabilitating the property (excluding land and certain other expenses).
+The owners are eligible to take a tax credit equal to approximately 9 percent of the “Qualified Cost” of building or rehabilitating the property (excluding land and certain other expenses).
 The tax credit is available each year for 10 years, as long as the property continues to operate in compliance with program regulations.

 Owners are able to lower the amount of the property’s debt financing by exchanging the tax credits for equity investments from major financial institutions.
 (See Anatomy of a Low-Income Housing Tax Credit Development.)